"Preserve Your Youth!

 Next on Maslow’s Hierarchy is the need for love and acceptance by our family and peers.
 In fact, the need for belonging can become so strong that it overcomes our physiological and security needs.
 In other words, under the right circumstances, we may knowingly put our physical and financial health at risk in order to fulfill our need for love and belonging, which can make us a prime target for scams.

-From this perspective, weight loss, hair, anti-aging, and skincare products are especially effective at appealing to your emotions and making you believe that if you could just get your weight, hair, or skin problems under control, everything would be right with the world; that you need to look a certain way in order to be loved and to belong.
+From this perspective, weight loss, hair care, anti-aging, and skincare products are especially effective at appealing to your emotions and making you believe that if you could just get your weight, hair, or skin problems under control, everything would be right with the world; that you need to look a certain way in order to be loved and to belong.

 Male enhancement supplements and online dating sites also appeal to this base desire.